-^{)} The "Professional Code" reproduced here is the (Model) Professional Code, as adopted by the 100th German Medical Assembly and amended by the 103rd German Medical Assembly, the 105th German Medical Assembly, the 106th German Medical Assembly, the 107th German Medical Assembly, the 114th German Medical Assembly, the 118th German Medical Assembly and the 121st German Medical Assembly.
-It also incorporates the Resolution of the Executive Board of the German Medical Association from 14/12/2018 amending Art.
-9(3), Art.
-9(4) and Art.
-12(2).
+^{)} The "Professional Code" reproduced here is the (Model) Professional Code, as adopted by the 100th German Medical Assembly and amended by the 103rd German Medical Assembly, the 105th German Medical Assembly, the 106th German Medical Assembly, the 107th German Medical Assembly, the 114th German Medical Assembly, the 118th German Medical Assembly, the 121st German Medical Assembly and the 124st German Medical Assembly.
 The Professional Code becomes legally effective when adopted as into the statutes by the General Assemblies of the chambers of physicians and approved by the supervisory authorities.